This week: Tick, tick, tickEdited by: LJPC - the tortoise

 dejavu_BIG computerprobs writes: Great Newsletter as always!
 Thank you for featuring my story, 'The Cleansing.'
 My favorite horror movie is an old one called Burnt Offerings.
 A nice family moves into a beautiful old house, the dad starts changing, mom starts changing, finally they try leaving, the final scene freaks me out, what's left of the family drives away, the burning house begins to re-build itself.
 So, the house is the monster.
 I don't know why, but it freaks me out just thinking of it.

 You're welcome.
 It was my pleasure to feature such a good story!
 I've never seen “Burnt Offerings,” but I've heard it praised as really scary.

-Brooke - Working my way back writes: Great NL!
+Brooke thank you my friends <3 writes: Great NL!
 I really enjoyed reading it.
 Now I just need to put pen to paper and get it done!